-Now that the Jenkins server is setup for Provar test execution, we can begin setting up the Salesforce org with the Copado installation to queue the Jenkins job that we just created.
+Now that the Jenkins server is set up for Provar test execution, we can begin setting up the Salesforce org with the Copado Configuration installation to queue the Jenkins job we just created.

 Once your Copado installation is complete and your user has been granted the correct permissions, you should see the following Copado applications in your App Launcher for that Salesforce Org.